Vithyashagar/Airflow/README.md

 Installation in windows can be tricky.
 We can either use Windows Subsytem for Linux or docker image to install airflow.
 - [WSL2 installation](https://www.freecodecamp.org/news/how-to-install-wsl2-windows-subsystem-for-linux-2-on-windows-10/)
-    After installing the dependencies use ```console
+    After installing the dependencies use below command to install ubuntu in cmd.
+    ```console
         wsl --install -d Ubuntu
-    ``` to install ubuntu in cmd.
+    ```
 - [Airflow Installation without docker in windows](https://www.freecodecamp.org/news/install-apache-airflow-on-windows-without-docker/)